 The confusion arises due to the fact that symptoms of dementia are a lot similar to that of Alzheimer’s disease—memory loss, fatigue, depression, staying away from social interaction, disliking tasks with a lot of steps and procedures, etc—a proper diagnosis by an experienced physician is the only sure way to tell if your loved one has Alzheimer’s disease or some other form of dementia.

 Let’s look at a few common dementia disorders that are not Alzheimer’s disease but have similar symptoms.

 Huntington’s disease is genetic, and the person carrying the defective gene for huntingtin protein is guaranteed to get it at some point in their life.

 Proper diagnosis can tell if an individual has a defective gene or not.
 But it cannot predict the exact stage at which that person will start to show symptoms.
 The early onset symptoms are forgetfulness, muscle twitching, inability to talk clearly, lack of coordination, low mental state, etc.

 Huntington’s patients have difficulty performing methodical tasks, they don’t like any task that has a lot of steps and processes in it.
 They get distracted very easily— if left alone, they take longer to finish meals, brush their teeth, or come back from a bathroom break— and end up getting confused by it.

-Arnold Pick, a German neurologist identified this condition in 1892 and since then, its called as Pick’s disease.
-In the initial stages, it affects the frontal lobe of the patient and causes inability to speak, erratic behavior and lack of presence of mind in certain situations.
+Arnold Pick, a German neurologist identified this condition in 1892 and since then, it’s called Pick’s disease.
+In the initial stages, it affects the frontal lobe of the patient and causes inability to speak, erratic behavior, and lack of presence of mind in certain situations.